Ponce de Leon’s Route in 1513

 One such voyage is now known as the “Jupiter Wreck.”
 Discovered in 12 feet of water, about 200 yards off Jupiter Beach by lifeguard Peter Leo on July 13, 1987, the ship is thought to be the Spanish aviso (messenger ship) San Miguel Arcángel, which sank here in a storm in December 1659.
 It had sailed from Cartagena, Colombia, bound for Spain and carried samples of silver ingots and coins.
 The 33 survivors were rescued by a boat sent from St. Augustine and taken to Havana.
 Artifacts from this ship are on display at the Jupiter Inlet Lighthouse & Museum.

-In 1763, Florida briefly became a British colony.
-Several maps from this period indicate a plantation or small settlement in the Jupiter area and refer the Grenville River.
-Bernard Romans refers to “a tract of land here laid out for that gentleman.”
-Artifacts found near the Jupiter Inlet Lighthouse are thought be of English origin from this period.
+Several maps from this period indicate a plantation or small settlement in the Jupiter area.
+Bernard Romans refers to “a tract of land here laid out for that gentleman [Grenville].”
+Artifacts found near the Jupiter Inlet Lighthouse are thought to be of English origin from this period.

 The Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society, managing partner in the Jupiter Inlet Lighthouse Outstanding Natural Area.